-Google and its partners have announced that support for Google Assistant is coming to many wireless headphones.
+Google allows support for Google Assistant on many wireless headphones.

 - What is Google Assistant and how does it work?

 - Google Assistant has a male voice: Here's how to enable it

 Best Google Assistant on/around-ear headphones

 Bose's QuietComfort 35 wireless over-ear noise-cancelling headphones come with Google Assistant built-in.
 They were the first headphones with Google's voice-controlled Assistant accessible at the touch of a button.
 An Action Button can be found on the left ear cup, and it's this you'll need to press and hold to active Assistant.
 Once activated, you can carry out all the same commands as you would on a Google Home.

 The Action Button can be configured within the Bose Connect app to adjust noise settings too, which lets you adjust the level of noise cancellation to either high, low or off completely.
 Alternatively, you can leave the Action Button to control Google Assistant, and adjust noise levels from within the app.
 They're available now in the same black and silver colours for £330.

 The JBL Everest 710GA around-ear wireless headphones also come with built-in Google Assistant.
 You pair them with your mobile device via Bluetooth, and then you can use Assistant to control your music, receive notifications, and more.
 To access Assistant, touch the sensors on the ear cup.
 Then, use commands or phrases like, "Volume up" or "Tell me about my day or "Play pop music".